- Boundless Discovery

 Milei envisioned a rapid and sweeping implementation of his policies, but his ability to do so is constrained by his coalition's lack of a majority in Congress.
 To overcome these limitations, he has taken steps to consolidate power:

 Milei aimed to pass an omnibus bill to implement broader executive powers and 300+ economic reforms, including privatizations and deregulation.
-After resistance led to the bills’ withdrawal in February 2024, a scaled-down version passed the Senate in June and continues to move through the legislative process.
+After resistance led to the bills’ withdrawal in February 2024, a scaled-down version passed the Senate in June.Mega Decree to Bypass Bureaucracy

 He has also called for changes to the electoral system and made controversial threats against political opponents, labeling dissenters as "traitors."